danielfett/draft-dpop/main.md

 updated to support DPoP.

 If a client receives a different `token_type` value than `DPoP` in the response, the access token protection provided by DPoP is not given.
-The client MUST discard the response in this case if this protection is deemed important for the security of the application and MAY continue as in a regular OAuth interaction otherwise.
+The client must discard the response in this case, if this protection is deemed important for the security of the application; otherwise, it may continue as in a regular OAuth interaction.

 Refresh tokens issued to confidential clients (those having established authentication credentials with the authorization server)